Prachitgad

 Prachitgad is a fort in the Sahyadri mountain range in Sangli district of Maharashtra state, India.
 It covers an area of 5 acre.

 Location

 It is located at 17°13′34″N 73°41′30″E on the western edge of Chandoli National Park in Sangli district but easiest way to reach is from Ratnagiri district at Shringarpur.It is located on the boundaries of 4 districts Sangli, Kolhapur, Ratnagiri and Satara.
-It is very remote place to reach from Sangli side due to dense Forrest and mountain terrain.
+It is very remote place to reach from Sangli side due to dense forest and mountain terrain.
 The closest city is Sangameshwar which is approximately 22 km away.
 The place is accessible only by foot from Shringarpur near sangmeshwar which is a 5 to 8 hour climb and trek through treacherous terrain or from chandoli dam which is a 14- to 15-hour walk through the forest.

 History

 Prachitgad was built by Rana Jakhuray Surve in 1404.
 It's masonry suggests that it was rebuilt by Rana Suryarao Surve during the Muslim rule (16th century).
 The Maratha king Shivaji captured the fort in 1660s, and repaired it.